Serebrossus/python-app-examples/README.md

 pip install beautifulsoup4
 ```

+## Parser
+An example of parsing a file.
+The data in the file corresponds to the user class.

 ### Add .idea to git ignore
 * open cmd or terminal
 * go to project directory